MFRWDesign/dotfiles/deployment-overview.md

 # Claude Code Deployment Overview

-Claude Code can be deployed in multiple environments to suit different organizational needs and security requirements.
-This guide provides an overview of the available deployment options.
+Claude Code offers flexible deployment options for various organizational needs, from simple API access to enterprise-grade configurations.
+This guide helps you choose the right deployment strategy for your requirements.

 ## Deployment Options